 Eligible nominees include individuals and organizations such as volunteers, schools, communities, employers, media organizations, and policy makers.

 One outstanding individual and one outstanding organization that has done exemplary work to model, encourage, and promote health and fitness in Kansas will be honored each year.
-Awardees will be honored at the Community Health Promotion Summit to be held virtually in January 2021.
+Awardees will be honored at the annual Community Health Promotion Summit.

 The following are offered as examples of the wide variety of individuals and organizations which may be considered for nomination and are not intended to limit nominations to a particular category.